 Ivanhoe Electric has received permits and bonds are in place with the State of Montana's DEQ for drilling in 2022.
-The amount of drilling and timing is unknow however, under the Earn-in Agreement Ivanhoe Electric is required to fund a minimum of USD\$3 million of expenditures over the first 2 years of the Earn-in, by February 26, 2023.
+The amount of drilling and timing is unknown however, under the Earn-in Agreement, Ivanhoe Electric is required to fund a minimum of US\$3 million of expenditures by February 26, 2023.